jacobtrout/ag_data_viz/static_draft/about.md

 ### 3 - Aggregate Acres Planted over time by states
 This graph highlights how the total amount of land used to plant key crops varies across states over time.
 It gives us a different angle on the relative importance of each state in aggricultural production.

+### 4 - Change in Acres Planted between 1980 - 2020
+This graph shows the change in the average acres planted for all crops in the 1975-1980 period and the 2015-2020 period.
+It shows us which states have experiences the largest amount of growth in acres planted for each crop (or the larges decline in the cast of wheat)

+### 5,6,7 - State of Crop Production by Count in 2015-2020
+These three maps show which counties plant acres of each crop type.
+They highlight which regions within the midwest are the most important areas for each kind of crop production in recent years.

+# 8 - Crop Production Heat Map
+This map shows provides a heat map of crop production (by county) by longitude and latitude.
+The goal is to focus on the geospatial components of counties to see what we can learn about production.

 ## What form do you envision your final deliverable taking?
 (An article incorporating the images?
 A poster?
 An infographic?)

+An article feels smart!
+Once i do some more work to build together a story, i will be able to better answer this.